stepicker/Train-Scheduler/README.md

 The user can add trains and include the time when the first one arrives, as well as the frequency.

-The app will calculate when the next train is due to arrive from the present time.
+The app will calculate when the next train is due to arrive (based on the time when the page is loaded).

 ## Ready to try it?